 Coronavirus Information for Our Patients and the Public

-With so much news and online opinion postings on COVID-19, it’s easy to get information that is either not current, or not accurate.
-We encourage you to educate yourself on it, but only from trusted medical sources, like your primary-care physician or medical practice, or through dedicated online professional health sites like the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC), and Vidant Health, all of whom have devoted large portions of their websites to COVID-19.
+We encourage you to educate yourself on COVID-19, but only through trusted medical sources, like your primary-care physician or medical practice, or through dedicated online professional health sites like the North Carolina Department of Health and Human Services (NCDHHS), the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC), and Vidant Health, all of whom have devoted large portions of their websites to COVID-19.

-The CDC has released two handouts that are very helpful in understanding the virus and its impacts.
-Simply click on the links below to view or download them:
+Early into the U.S crisis, the CDC also released handouts that are very helpful in understanding the virus and its impacts:

 - What You Need to Know About Coronavirus Disease 2019 (COVID-19)